faizansaghir/objectOrientedProgrammingAndDesignPatterns/Readme.md

         - Action class in struts framework: URL mapped to an action class.
 When request is made, action is called
     - ***UML***
       ![Command Pattern](./img/command_pattern_uml.png "Command Pattern")
+    - **Difference from Chain of Responsibility(CoR)**
+      - In CoR pattern, request is passed on if handler is unable to handle, thus it does not guarantee request being handled We can not reverse the action or track which handler handled the request
+      - In Command pattern, request needs to be handled by the instance, thus it guarantees request to be handled They are trackable and storing the order of command instances also helps in reversing the same.